RobinTTY/LearningCollection/website/docs/csharp/dotnet-versions/Net Standard vs Net Core and UWP.md

 ---
 id: netstandardVsNetcoreVsUwp
-title: .Net Core vs .Net Standard vs UWP
+title: .Net Core vs .Net Standard vs .NET Framework
 sidebar_position: 1
 ---

 ## Major Frameworks

-- There are currently four major Frameworks, all of which are currently owned by Microsoft:
-  - The .NET Framework:
+- .NET/ASP.NET:
-    - consists of the CLR plus a vast set of libraries
-    - The libraries consist of core libraries and applied libraries, which depend on the core libraries
-  - Universal Windows Platform (UWP):
-    - For writing Windows 10 Store Apps and for targeting Windows 10 devices
-    - Your app runs in a sandbox to lessen the threat of malware, prohibiting operations such as reading or writing arbitrary files
-  - .NET Core with ASP.NET Core:
   - An open source framework (originally based on a cut-down version of the .NET Framework) for writing easily deployable Internet apps and microservices that **run on Windows, macOS, and Linux**
-    - Unlike the .NET Framework, .NET Core can be packaged with the web application and xcopydeployed (self-contained deployment)
+  - Recommended for new applications and services
-  - Xamarin:
+- .NET Framework
-    - For writing mobile apps that target iOS, Android, and Windows Mobile

-The four major frameworks differ in the platforms they support, the libraries that sit on top, and their intended uses.
-However, it’s fair to say that as of the release of .NET Core 2.0, they all expose a similar core framework (BCL).
-It is even possible to directly leverage this commonality by writing class libraries that work across all four frameworks (see ".NET Standard 2.0" on page 215 in Chapter 5).

-Note: A nuance not shown in Table 1-1 is that UWP uses .NET Core under the covers, so technically .NET Core does run on Windows 10 devices (albeit not for the purpose of providing a framework for ASP.NET Core).
-It’s likely that we’ll see more uses for .NET Core 2 in the future.
+  - Original implementation of .NET.
+It supports running websites, services, desktop apps, and more on **Windows only**
+  - Superseded by the cross-platform .NET project
+  - Still widely used in legacy enterprise applications

+It is possible to write class libraries that work across all frameworks with .NET Standard.

-Overview of the .Net Framework:
+Overview of the .NET Framework:

 ![NetFramework](/img/docs/csharp/NetFramework.PNG)